Arrow: Size

-Arrow sizes vary greatly across cultures, ranging from eighteen inches to six feet (45 cm to 150 cm).
+Arrow sizes vary greatly across cultures, ranging from eighteen inches to five feet (45 cm to 152 cm).
 However, most modern arrows are 75 cm to 96 cm in length.
 Arrows recovered from the Mary Rose, an English warship that sank in 1545 whose remains were raised in 1982, were mostly 76 cm long.
 Very short arrows have been used, shot through a guide attached either to the bow (an "overdraw") or to the archer's wrist (the Turkish "siper").
 These may fly farther than heavier arrows, and an enemy without suitable equipment may find himself unable to return them.

+Components

 Shaft

 The shaft is the primary structural element of the arrow, to which the other components are attached.
 Traditional arrow shafts are made from strong, lightweight wood, bamboo, or reeds, while modern shafts may be made from aluminium, carbon fibre reinforced plastic, or a combination of materials.
 Such shafts are typically made from an aluminium core wrapped with a carbon fibre outer.
 A traditional premium material is Port Orford Cedar.